PipedreamHQ/pipedream/docs/docs/pricing/README.md

 ### Are there any limits on paid tiers?

-**You can run any number of , for any amount of compute time**, on paid tiers.
+**You can run any number of credits for any amount of compute time** on any paid tier.
 [Other platform limits](/limits/) apply.

 ### When am I invoiced / billed for paid plans?

-When you upgrade to a paid teir, Stripe will immediately charge your payment method on file for the platform fee tied to your plan (see [https://pipedream.com/pricing](https://pipedream.com/pricing))
+When you upgrade to a paid tier, Stripe will immediately charge your payment method on file for the platform fee tied to your plan (see [https://pipedream.com/pricing](https://pipedream.com/pricing))

 If you accrue any [additional credits](#additional-credits), that usage is reported to Stripe throughout the [billing period](/pricing/#billing-period).
 That overage, as well as the next platform fee, is charged at the start of the _next_ billing period.